veneno1213822/CTPM_DATA/README.md

 Jasmine Flower: 54s;
 Nanni Bay: 104s;
 Ambush from Ten Sides: 46s;
-The Love of the Wei River: 42s.
+Love of Wei River: 42s.
 ```

 You can also download the dataset from BaiduYun: ```https://pan.baidu.com/s/1BkzvwyfAg-IKmaGVM44P6A?pwd=vxhh```